 Crazy Walking Dead–Breaking Bad fan theory speculation abounded in 2017, and some of these ideas actually hold water (some, on the other hand, are a stretch, even to the most conspiracy theory-minded fans).
 Some firmly believe The Walking Dead is a Breaking Bad sequel; others note intriguing, but random, correlations (or Easter eggs) between the shows.

-Walter White's Trademark Blue Sky Meth Appears On 'The Walking Dead'Photo: The Walking Dead/AMC
+Walter White's Trademark Blue Sky Appears In 'The Walking Dead'Photo: The Walking Dead/AMC

-The Heisenberg Theme Song Appears in 'Fear The Walking Dead'
+The Heisenberg Theme Song Appears in 'Fear The Walking Dead'Video: YouTube

 Fear the Walking Dead showrunner Dave Erikson said of the song's use:

-"I tried to be subtle with it.
+I tried to be subtle with it.
 That was probably the moment when I fell the most deeply in love with Breaking Bad, when they did that cold open music video.
 As we were looking for pieces to incorporate into this world, it had the right vibe to it.
-It's a gentle nod of admiration and adoration to Vince Gilligan."
+It's a gentle nod of admiration and adoration to Vince Gilligan.

 A Dude Named Glenn Drives A Red Dodge Challenger With Black Racing Stripes In Both ShowsVideo: YouTube

-The Janky Little White Guy Mentioned On 'TWD' Sounds Suspiciously Like Jesse Pinkman
+The Janky Little White Guy Mentioned On 'TWD' Sounds Suspiciously Like Jesse PinkmanPhoto: Breaking Bad/AMC

 On The Walking Dead, Darryl mentions Merle's old drug dealer as a "janky little white guy."
-He went on to quote the janky little white guy as saying, "I'm going to kill you, b*tch."
+He goes on to quote the janky little white guy as saying, "I'm going to kill you, b*tch."